joshuaknipe/Blog/content/blog/obsidian-as-a-second-brain/index.md

 ---
-title: "Obsidian as a second brain"
+title: "Obsidian as a Second Brain"
 date: 2024-08-04T22:29:49+01:00
-tags: ["updates", "productivity", "obsidian"]
+topics: ["productivity", "obsidian"]
 draft: false
+summary: '"Enough with the purple app already!"
+This is the usual response from my friends after I go on yet another monologue about the benefits and versatility of my favourite app, Obsidian.'
 ---

 {{< lead >}}